t-varun/VoiceAssistant/README.md

 - Provide information such as weather, facts from e.g. Wikipedia or IMDB, set an alarm, make to-do lists and shopping lists
 - Play music from streaming services such as Youtube.
-- Play videos, TV shows or movies on televisions, streaming from e.g. Youtube
+- Play videos, TV shows or movies on televisions, streaming from e.g. Youtube.

 ## Source of Information: